Back to Blog

 2.1 Variable 1: Market Returns RMR_M

-Let RMR_M represent daily log-returns on the aggregate market index (S&P 500).
-Under our GBM assumptions:
+Let RMR_M represent daily log-returns on the aggregate market index, here the S&P 500.
+Under the GBM assumptions:

 RMN(μM,σM2)R_M \sim \mathcal{N}(\mu_M, \sigma_M^2)